redneb/hubic-auth-swift/README.md

 # hubic-auth-swift

 [hubiC](https://hubic.com/) is a file hosting service that supports accessing the files via the OpenStack [Swift](http://docs.openstack.org/developer/swift/) API.
 Unfortunately, hubiC does not support the standard Swift authentication mechanism and instead uses one based on OAuth 2.0.
-Consequently, it is not possible to use most of Swift client applications with hubiC. `hubic-auth-swift` is a simple solution that bridges that gap by offering a stand-alone executable that enables applications to access a hubiC account via the standard Swift v1 authentication method.
+Consequently, it is not possible to use most of Swift client applications with hubiC. `hubic-auth-swift` is a simple solution to that problem: it provides a single stand-alone executable that acts as an authentication gateway, enabling applications to access a hubiC account via the standard Swift v1 authentication method.

 __DISCLAIMER__: I am not affiliated with hubiC or OVH.
 This is a tool I developed for my personal use and is not officially supported by hubiC.